multitheftauto/amx/README.md

 is perfect.
 Below is a list of limitations that may or may not be addressed in later versions of *amx* and Multi Theft Auto.

+- The following scripting functions will require certain resources installed to have effect when called: DisableInteriorEnterExits (disable enex markers implemented by "interiors" resource, otherwise they are always disabled), SendDeathMessage (invoke graphical death messages from "killmessages" resource).

-- The following scripting functions are currently not implemented and will have no effect when called: DisableInteriorEnterExits (enex markers are always disabled, use the "interiors" resource to enable them), DisableRemoteVehicleCollisions, EnablePlayerCameraTarget, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), EnableVehicleFriendlyFire, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetObjectNoCameraCol, SetPlayerShopName, TextDrawSetProportional, TextDrawSetSelectable.
+- The following scripting functions are currently not implemented and will have no effect when called: DisableRemoteVehicleCollisions, EnablePlayerCameraTarget, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), EnableVehicleFriendlyFire, SetObjectNoCameraCol, SetPlayerShopName, TextDrawSetProportional, TextDrawSetSelectable.

 ## Credits